Emerald214/emerald214.github.io/README.md

 ##### Example

-Given the [YAML configuration above](#yaml-configuration), we can make the following request
+Given the [YAML configuration above](#yaml-configuration), you can make the following request

 ```sh
 curl --request GET \